What do you need to open a bank account?

 - Residency requirements.
 You will typically need to be an Australian resident to open an account, but in some cases it is possible to open an account from overseas.

 - Deposit requirements.
-Some accounts require a minimum deposit in order to open an account, such as $500 or $1,000.
+Some accounts require a minimum deposit in order to open an account, but this is rare for a bank account.

 Other criteria may apply, so check the terms and conditions before beginning an application.